Nicog03/etch-a-sketch/README.md

 ## How to use it?

 Well, it's pretty simple really:
-The published trough the usage of GitHub pages, so all that you need to do is click [here!](https://nicog03.github.io/etch-a-sketch/)
+The published trough the usage of GitHub pages, so all that you need to do is click <a href="https://nicog03.github.io/etch-a-sketch/" target="_blank0">here!</a>